Skip to main content

 Traction Thinking and Frameworks

 You can’t predict which traction channels will work; the only way is to test them.
 Bullseye is a framework to help you identify the most optimal channel that your startup should focus on.
-In the book / complete summary, we elaborate on how to work through the 3 rings: to brainstorm what’s possible, then run cheap strategic tests to find the more promising channels, before finding the 1 most promising core channel and mastering it.
+In the full summary we elaborate on how to work through the 3 rings: to brainstorm what’s possible, then run cheap strategic tests to find the more promising channels, before finding the 1 most promising core channel and mastering it.
 We also take a closer look at how to test various strategies, track and optimize your results.
 After you’ve extracted the most from your current core channel, rerun the Bullseye to find the next best channel.

 One of the key challenges for startups is deciding which opportunities to pursue.
 The Critical Path shows what’s most essential, so you can focus your limited resources on what truly matters.
 You’ll need to define what traction means for your business, set a quantifiable traction goal, define the key milestones that are absolutely essential to reaching this goal, then stick strictly to the Critical Path.